r-spark/sparklyr.sedona/README.md

 )
 ```

-It wlll create a scatter plot, and then overlay it on top of a choropleth map, as shown below:
+It will create a scatter plot, and then overlay it on top of a choropleth map, as shown below:

 <img src="docs/choropleth-map.png" width=800 />